Confined-deconfined interface tension and latent heat in SU(N) gauge theory: Mixed phase lattice runs

-The mixed phase method \cite{Moore:1996bn,Moore:2000jw} avoids the supercritical slowing down by sampling only a part of the order parameter distribution, a narrow range around the center of the distribution, as shown in Fig.~\ref{fig:schematic}.
+\refcorr[The mixed phase method \cite{Moore:1996bn,Moore:2000jw} avoids the supercritical slowing down by sampling only a part of the order parameter distribution, a narrow range around the center of the distribution, as shown in Fig.~\ref{fig:schematic}.
 This is achieved by initiating the simulation with a suitable mixed-phase configuration and then rejecting updates that would move the value of the average Polyakov line beyond the boundaries of the admissible range.
 The outcome is that the system remains in the mixed phase, as shown schematically in Fig.~\ref{fig:twophase}.
+With a sufficiently elongated lattice in the $z$ direction, the interfaces minimize their area by spanning across the ($x,y$) plane and are well separated.]{In this work, we employ the mixed phase method \cite{Moore:1996bn,Moore:2000jw} to accurately determine both the critical coupling $\beta_c$ and the interface tension $\sigma$.
+In contrast to the methods mentioned in the previous section, which use Eq.~\eqref{eq:mixedphasesupprprobab} to extract the interface tension from measurements of the relative suppression of mixed phase configurations compared to pure phase ones in the thermal ensemble, the mixed phase method aims at extracting the interface tension from measurements of the distribution of surface deformation spectra of the phase interfaces in the ensemble of a specific type of mixed phase configurations, schematically shown in Fig.~\ref{fig:twophase}.
+The method thus avoids supercritical slowing down associated with the sampling of the full order parameter probability distribution, since only a relatively narrow range around the center of the distribution needs to be sampled, shown in Fig.~\ref{fig:schematic} as blue interval.
+We achieve this by initiating the simulation with a suitable mixed-phase configuration and then rejecting updates that would move the value of the average Polyakov line beyond the boundaries of the admissible range.
+This \emph{restricted sampling} with respect to the value of the order parameter satisfies detailed balance and is ergodic on the ensemble of configurations that satisfy the constraint.

-With a sufficiently elongated lattice in the $z$ direction, the interfaces minimize their area by spanning across the ($x,y$) plane and are well separated.
+We note that it is crucial to have a lattice which is sufficiently elongated in $z$ direction, so that the phase interfaces minimize their area by spanning across the ($x,y$) plane and are always well separated in the $z$ direction to be considered noninteracting.
+The overall system size should be large enough so that the value of $P_L$ defined in Eq.~\eqref{eq:polyakovloop} adequately reflects the volume fraction occupied by the deconfined phase, i.e. the volume should be large enough so that bulk fluctuations of the local order parameter average out in Eq.~\eqref{eq:polyakovloop}.}